Hamon (swordsmithing): Types

-Many modern reproductions do not have natural hamon because they are thoroughly hardened monosteel; the appearance of a hamon is reproduced via various processes such as acid etching, sandblasting, or more crude ones such as wire brushing.
-Some modern reproductions with natural hamons are also subjected to acid etching to enhance their hamons' prominence.
-A true hamon can be easily discerned by the presence of a "nioi," which is a bright, speckled line a few millimeters wide, following the length of the hamon.
-The nioi is typically best viewed at long angles, and cannot be faked with etching or other methods.
-When viewed through a magnifying lens, the nioi appears as a sparkly line, being made up of many bright martensite grains, which are surrounded by darker, softer pearlite.

 Origins

 China was the first country to produce iron in Asia, around 1200 BC.
 The Chinese developed cast iron, and from this developed processes of making wrought iron, mild steel, and crucible steel.
 For a period of over 1000 years, from the first to the eleventh century, China was the world's largest producer and exporter of steel and iron.
 Nearly all metals then were imported into Japan from China, through Korea, including swords and weapons.
 Iron-making technology was typically a closely guarded secret, but was eventually imported into Japan from China around 600 or 700 AD, albeit with only a small amount of information to build on, so the ancient smiths began by trying to reverse engineer the Chinese methods, coming up with very different processes in the end.

 The Chinese swords had edges made of crucible steel similar to the metal found in Damascus swords, which were welded to a back of soft iron, to give both a hard and strong cutting edge but keeping the rest of the sword soft to prevent breakage.
 These produced a very hard and visible patterned-edge with a very visible transition at the weld, due to the different composition of the steels, despite the lack of any form of heat treatment.
 In tying to imitate the Chinese swords, the Japanese came up with unique processes and their own methods of creating a visible hardened edge, taking the Chinese methods and "refining them beyond recognition".
+The earliest swords forged in Japan (tsurugi and chokutō) reflect the similarities between the Japanese and Chinese swords of the time.

-According to legend, Amakuni Yasutsuna developed the process of differentially hardening the blades around the 8th century AD.
+According to legend, Amakuni Yasutsuna developed the process of differentially hardening the blades around the 8th century AD, around the time that the tachi (curved sword) became popular.
 The emperor was returning from battle with his soldiers when Amakuni noticed that half of the swords were broken:

 Although impossible to ascertain who actually invented the technique, surviving blades by Amakuni from around 749–811 AD suggest that at the very least Amakuni helped establish the tradition of differentially hardening the blades.